Solving degenerate 2D frustration-free spin systems in sub-exponential time: Results

-In the MPS of theorem \ref{maintheorem} each physical index represents a column of qudits.
-The dependence on $\Dbound$ is consistent with the generalization of the subvolume law of \cite{anshu_entanglement_2019} to subexponential degeneracy which follows from \cite{abrahamsen_sharp_2020}.
-The bound of theorem \ref{maintheorem} can be strengthened when ${\wdth}$ and ${\hte}$ are not proportional by replacing $n$ with $\min\{{\wdth},{\hte}\}^2\le n$.
-We give the statement at the end of section \ref{finalproofsection}.
+Without loss of generality we may rotate the lattice such that $\wdth\ge\hte$ and therefore $\hte\le \sqrt n$.
+The time complexity in theorem \ref{maintheorem} is therefore sub-exponential in $n$, being bounded by

+The error probability in theorem \ref{maintheorem} is easily reduced by repetition.
+Indeed, the combined output will be the span of all outputs $\tilde\Z_i$ on which $H$ has energy $0$.

-It is important to ask whether the output of theorem \ref{maintheorem} can be used to compute the expectation values of local observables.
-In fact we may modify the algorithm with a post-processing step which prepares a list of all such expectation values on the ground states. \begin{corollary}[Post-processing] Let $S\subset(\{\sigma_i\}_{i=1}^{\q^2})^{\otimes n}$ be the set of Pauli observables which act nontrivially on at most $k\le n^{5/6}$ spins.
+We verify that the output of theorem \ref{maintheorem} can be used to compute the expectation values of local observables.
+In fact we may modify the algorithm with a post-processing step which prepares a list of all such expectation values on the ground states. \begin{corollary}[Post-processing] Let $S\subset(\{\sigma_i\}_{i=1}^{\q^2})^{\otimes n}$ be the set of Pauli observables which act nontrivially on at most $k\le \sqrt n$ spins.
 The algorithm of theorem \ref{maintheorem} can be modified to output a 3-dimensional table $T$ such that, for some basis $\{\ket{z_i}\}$ for $\Z$, $|T_{ij}^{\sigma}-\bra{z_i}{\sigma}\ket{z_j}|\le\delta$ for each $\sigma\in S$ and $i,j=1,\ldots,D$ with probability at least $1/2$.
 The time complexity of the modified algorithm is still \eqref{timecomp}. \end{corollary} \begin{proof} The modified algorithm runs the algorithm of theorem \ref{maintheorem} and then contracts the resulting MPS to compute each entry of $T$.
-It is well-known \cite{vidal_efficient_2003,paeckel_time-evolution_2019} that contracting the MPS is polynomial in the bond dimension and linear in $n$.
+Contracting the MPS is polynomial in the bond dimension and linear in $n$ \cite{vidal_efficient_2003,paeckel_time-evolution_2019}.
 Moreover, The number of entries of $T$ is $D^2\binom{n}{k}$, so we can absorb the time complexity in \eqref{timecomp}. \end{proof}